thebrobots/THB8/README.md

 ...

 ### have another idea?
-- Post it in an issue
+- Post it in an issue and develop it

 ## Before contributing
 - Head to [CONTRIBUTING.md](CONTRIBUTING.md)